Sports in North Carolina: Soccer

 Charlotte was awarded a Major League Soccer franchise in 2019, and the team began play as Charlotte FC in 2022.
-The state is also home to the North Carolina Courage of the National Women's Soccer League, who play in Cary.
-The owner of North Carolina FC, then a member of the men's Division II North American Soccer League but now in the third-level USL League One, bought the NWSL franchise rights of the Western New York Flash after the 2016 season.
+The state is also home to two top-level women's teams.
+The most established is the North Carolina Courage of the National Women's Soccer League, which plays in Cary.
+The owner of North Carolina FC, then a member of the men's Division II North American Soccer League but now in the second-level USL Championship, bought the NWSL franchise rights of the Western New York Flash after the 2016 season.
 The NWSL team was then relocated from Rochester, New York, to Cary, moving to NCFC's home of WakeMed Soccer Park.
 The Courage won the 2022 NWSL Challenge Cup.
+A competing top-level women's league, the USL Super League, began play in 2024 with Carolina Ascent FC from Charlotte as one of its eight inaugural teams.
+Ascent is the successor to the Charlotte Independence women's team, which played in the USL W League in 2022 and 2023.

 North Carolina is also home to several lower-division professional teams.
-The Charlotte Independence play in the USL Championship, as did North Carolina FC (formerly the Carolina RailHawks) before that club's voluntary drop to USL League One prior to the 2021 season.
-Two North Carolina-based teams will start play in MLS Next Pro in the near future.
-The first, an as-yet-unnamed reserve side for Charlotte FC, starts play in 2023, The High Point-based Carolina Core FC, one of Next Pro's few clubs without an MLS affiliation, is scheduled to start play in 2024.
-Asheville City SC play in the National Premier Soccer League.
+North Carolina FC (formerly the Carolina RailHawks) plays in the USL Championship, having returned to that league in 2024 after having voluntarily dropped to USL League One (USL1) prior to the 2021 season.
+The Charlotte Independence had played in the USL Championship through the 2021 season, but dropped to USL1 due to the impending launch of Charlotte FC.
+Two North Carolina-based teams now play in MLS Next Pro.
+Crown Legacy FC started play in 2023 as the reserve side for Charlotte FC, and the High Point-based Carolina Core FC, one of Next Pro's few clubs without an MLS affiliation, began play in 2024.
+Asheville City SC plays in the National Premier Soccer League.
 Additionally the Charlotte Eagles, the North Carolina Fusion U23 of Greensboro, and Tobacco Road FC of Durham play in USL League Two (formerly the Premier Development League, or PDL).
 The Eagles played in the USL Championship when it was called the USL Professional Division, but chose to relegate themselves to the PDL after the 2014 season, transferring their franchise rights to local interests that launched the Independence for the 2015 season.
 The Hammerheads relegated themselves from the USL to the PDL after the 2016 season.
 Charlotte and Greensboro both have women's teams in the USL W-League.

 As with other sports, college soccer is important in North Carolina.
 The North Carolina Tar Heels have dominated women's college soccer on a national level, laying claim to the lion's share of all Division I national championships in the sport.
 The Heels have also been successful in men's soccer, winning national and conference champions.
 Duke and Wake Forest have also won national soccer championships.
 In 2011, UNC topped the Charlotte 49ers in an all-North Carolina affair to claim the men's national championship.

 Charlotte has also hosted several CONCACAF Gold Cup matches at Bank of America Stadium.